abryan1811/MelodyNest/testing.md

 - Having fixed the bug in which a new user could access their profile, after adding search to music, and tweaking the navbar, it seemed to cause a bug where a user without any uploads cannot access their profile or edit it.
 However, the profile can be accessed from the profile list tab.

     - To fix this new error, I had added some unncessary files to the app.py for user_profile function.
 Piece=piece was causing it to made it a priority to check if a piece of music had been included by the user.
 Having removed this, a new user had access to their profile and edit of the profile, without having to have already uploaded.

+### Ongoing Bugs

+- MongoDB filling up with unused data

+    - Ongoing bug that will need fixing in the future.
+Cannot find out how to code in a fix to delete files as a user deletes from the system with the GridFS system.
+Will continue to look into.
+But currently a housekeeping task for developer in the meantime.

 ## User opinions